For EHV1PCR testing, please submit BOTH a nasal/pharyngeal swab and EDTA whole blood.

-AHDC Veterinary Support Services (VSS) veterinarians will answer diagnostic consultation and sample submission questions from veterinarians outside of regular hours.
-To reach VSS Veterinarians use this direct email, firstname.lastname@example.org, with a very brief problem description in your email and a DIRECT phone number to reach you.
-If very urgent, note URGENT in the subject line.
-We will do our best to respond by phone or email as quickly as possible.
+Veterinary Support Services (VSS) is available for diagnostic consultation and sample submission questions from veterinarians.
+Use this direct email email@example.com with a very brief problem description and a DIRECT phone number to reach you.

 - STAT testing for equine pre-purchase drug screens